Nonjudgmental

 • Judgment from others is often resented (even if correct) unless you completely trust them or give them permission to judge you.

 • Another person or society can only be judged justly using their own set of rules and moral standards.
-Conversely, if you judge yourself by their standards, you reduce the value of your experience.
+Conversely, if you judge yourself by their standards, you are admitting their standards are superior.

 Advice: